AriesJ12/DigitalWellBeingApp/readme.md

 - next is graph (missing now is just the weekly data)

-- next is stopping/blocking apps
+- next is stopping/blocking apps (it should be switching, reward based.
+30 min game time = 30 min work/learning)

 - folder fixing, actually its good enough since its smol

+- make it work on phone(use edge computing to sync data)

 bug:
 it seems to display 5 mins despite spending less than that?